Rudi Vikström

-Rudi Vikström (born 18 July 2007) is a Finnish professional footballer who plays as a centre forward for Veikkausliiga club Jaro.
+Rudi Vikström (born 18 July 2007) is a Finnish professional footballer who plays as a centre forward for Superettan club IK Oddevold.

 Career

 Vikström signed a multi-year youth contract with Jaro on 28 December 2024.

 Vikström scored his first Veikkausliiga goal for Jaro on 18 June 2025, by a winning goal in a stoppage time in a 2–1 home win against AC Oulu.
 On 2 July, he scored his second league goal, the winning goal again in a stoppage time, in a 3–2 away win against HJK Helsinki.